 Since most online diamond distributors are unable to provide you with any visual assurance (the inventories that you see on most sites are a virtual listing of stones from their suppliers), you have to be extremely careful when purchasing fancy cuts online.
 If these vendors had never seen the diamonds themselves, how would you expect them to tell you if there are any potential problems with the diamond?

 So, what’s the best solution?
 Your own eyes!
 The bow-tie effect usually reveals itself when the diamond is inspected in person.
 If you are buying online, this is going to be a huge problem at the majority of vendors.
 The workaround here is to collaborate with online jewelers who can help you physically call in the diamond and “analyze” the issue.

 Not every imperfection has to be regarded as a flaw or as a deal breaker.
-Before treating a stone as worthless just because it has a bow tie effect, try to imagine a few settings that it could be used in.
-There is a chance that you and your jeweler can even make great use of that “alleged” flaw with a little creativity.
+Before treating a stone as worthless just because it has a bow tie effect, try to imagine a few settings which it could be used in.
+There is a chance that you and your jeweler can even make great use of the “alleged” flaw with a little creativity.

 Also, you need to keep in mind that a bow tie effect of some degree will almost certainly appear in fancy cuts like ovals, marquises or pears.
 In fact, fancy cut diamonds without any traces of bow-ties are usually cut to dismal proportions and have issues with brilliance.
 What you should do is to choose one where the bowtie doesn’t stand out like a sore thumb and blends in well with the body of the stone instead.